 Scope and field of application

-(1) This Normative Annex covers the specific requirements for the application of the principles for design assisted by testing given in EN 1990:2023,7, to cold formed steel sheet piling.
+(1) This Normative Annex covers the specific requirements for the application of the principles for design assisted by testing given in EN 1990:2023, Clause 7, to cold formed steel sheet piling.

 (2) Although the following provisions have been developed for cold formed profiles, they may also be applied to hot rolled steel sheet piles.